eLPog/Lukas/README.md

   Code: https://github.com/eLPog/food_order

   **2.Tick it off**
      React application created as a frontend for - To Do List Backend - application.
 It allows the user to register and log in as well as store, add, edit and delete notes.
-The state of the application is based on Redux/Toolkit and locals states.
+The state of the application is based on Redux/Toolkit and locals states.  return
    App url:  https://www.tickitoff.networkmanager.pl
    Code: https://github.com/eLPog/Tick_it_off